-All recruiters, military, nonmilitary, commercial and educational, are treated uniformly in the conduct of on-campus student recruitment.
+All recruiters, military, employment, charitable and educational, are treated uniformly in the conduct of on-campus student recruitment.
 Scheduling of recruiting visits to the District is announced to the student body in advance.
-Recruiters are afforded the opportunity to conduct meetings during the school day with those students who are interested.
+The District provides at least two opportunities per school year for recruiters to present information in person to all students in grades nine through 12, individually or in a group setting.

-All group meetings are to be scheduled through the principal's office.
-Classroom teachers who schedule recruiters as a career awareness activity should coordinate these activities through the appropriate building administrator.
+All group meetings are scheduled through the principal's office.
+Classroom teachers who schedule recruiters as a career awareness activity should coordinate these activities through the principal's office.

-In order to maintain the privacy of its students, the Board prohibits the disclosure of any student list to any commercial organization which intends to use the list for commercial purposes.
+In order to maintain the privacy of students, the Board prohibits the disclosure of any student list to any commercial organization that intends to use the list for commercial purposes.
 "Student list" is defined as Board-approved directory information.
-"Commercial organization" is defined as any entity which is a for-profit organization.
-"Commercial purpose" is defined as any activity which is an attempt to solicit business for profit.
-The Superintendent shall establish a procedure to be followed by all corporation employees when a request for a student list is made by a commercial organization.
+"Commercial organization" is defined as any entity that is a for-profit organization.
+"Commercial purpose" is defined as any activity that is an attempt to solicit business for profit.